valorant-dhruv/fireproof-partykit/README.md

-# React Todo MVC example
+# React Todo MVC with Fireproof and Partykit example

 This example demonstrates how you can use Fireproof to build a collaborative version of the [Todo MVC](http://todomvc.com) app.